nicocardiel/filabres/doc/installation.rst

 ----------------------

-Visit the `Miniconda webpage <https://docs.conda.io/en/latest/miniconda.html>`_ and download the installer corresponding to your operative system (and, preferably, Python 3.7, which is the Python version employed to develop the code).
+Visit the `Miniconda webpage <https://docs.conda.io/en/latest/miniconda.html>`_ to download the installer appropriate for your operating system.
+Although the original code was developed using Python 3.7, ensure you select a recent Python version.

 If you have updated the ``$PATH`` system variable during the **Miniconda** or **Anaconda** installation, you can call ``conda`` commands directly in the